Luther King House

 Applications for a Bursary

 An Application Form is available for completion.
-Once completed, this should be submitted to the Registrar who will then ensure it is considered by the Bursary Committee.
+Once completed, this should be submitted to the Finance department who will then ensure it is considered by the Bursary Committee.

 Students who are advised by an LKH staff member to have a dyslexia assessment, or who have obtained other evidence of dyslexia being diagnosed, may apply for a bursary to cover the cost involved.
 If approved, the payment is normally made direct to the qualified assessor.
 The same Application Form should be completed.